Mobi-$\pi$: Mobilizing Your Robot Learning Policy: Conclusion

 \section{Conclusion}

-In this work, we presented \name{}, a framework for studying policy mobilization.
-We introduced a formal problem definition of policy mobilization, presented a spatial and visual metric for quantifying the feasibility of mobilization, and provided an evaluation platform consisting of simulation benchmarks, visualization tools, and baselines.
-We showcased a promising approach to solve this problem leveraging a 3D Gaussian Splatting model, a hybrid score function, and sampling-based pose optimization to identify suitable robot poses for policy execution.
+We introduced \name{}, a framework for studying policy mobilization.
+We formalized the policy mobilization problem, proposed a new method for solving this problem, and introduced an evaluation suite with simulation benchmarks, visualizations, and baselines.
 We demonstrated our method in simulated kitchen environments as well as a real-robot setup in a mock-grocery environment.
 This work provides a robust pathway for utilizing countless non-mobile robot policies on mobile platforms, enabling robots to perform intricate tasks in larger and more diverse environments.